CESP-ExpHer/Programming_Tips/README.md

 ## Calculation of Very Very Small Values for P-value based on beta and se
 If there is no column for **P_value** in the original GWAS Summary Statistics data, **P-value** could be calculated based on **beta** and **se** using **chi2** distribution. <br>
-But if you use the basic function, it ignores very very small values for P-value and set it to zero.
-In order to calculate very very small P-values (vary large z values), you need to use the following equations in **Python** or **R**.
+But if you use the basic function, it ignores very very small values for the P-value and sets it to zero.
+In order to calculate very very small P-values (very large z-values), you need to use the following equations in **Python** or **R**.
 ### Python
 ```python
 from scipy.stats.distributions import chi2